Manmeet8/sampling/README.md

 To get started with this project, you'll need to have the following prerequisites:

 Python 3
--Jupyter Notebook
+- Jupyter Notebook
--Pandas, NumPy, Scikit-learn, and LightGBM libraries installed
+- Pandas, NumPy, Scikit-learn, and LightGBM libraries installed